Free Furniture Collections Service

 I was at Emmaus Greenwich for six months.
 In 2019 I moved into Emmaus Coventry & Warwickshire.

-I help out with the Bulky Waste service which Emmaus Coventry & Warwickshire run for the local councils.
-I enjoy it because I like going out on the van.
-I’ve also been helping out with house clearance too.
+Whilst I was at Emmaus I’d help out with the Bulky Waste service which Emmaus Coventry & Warwickshire run for the local councils.
+I enjoyed that because I liked going out on the van.
+I helped out with house clearances too.